Why does Browse Abandonment happen?

 Provide a visual shopping experience

-Shopping online without being able to touch and try on the product puts online merchants at a disadvantage compared to a bricks-and-mortar retailer.
+Shopping online without being able to touch and try on the product puts eCommerce sites at a disadvantage compared to a bricks-and-mortar retailer.
 Product description must be detailed (but not long).
 Explore other options, like 360-degree videos and virtual dressing rooms, to help shoppers imagine how the product will look in real life.

 Keep it simple

-Ensure that the process of browsing for products is seamless.
-You should review your website's navigation and search functions regularly.
+Ensure that the process of browsing for products on your eCommerce site is seamless.
+You should review your website’s navigation and search functions regularly.
 Speedy loading is important.
 Mobile-friendly design is also essential.
 Google Analytics data from 2017 showed that 40 percent of online transactions were made on mobile devices.